KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/status.md

 The KOLIBRI Cloud searches on all known FTP servers for new measurement data.
 It does this every 5 minutes.
 Now, due to a chain of multiple causes, the interval to gather the new measurements files has increased from 2 minutes up to multiple hours.
 The data came but during a random time later (up to 3 hours later).
 Customers experienced a delay of the data in the web app or API.

-After the holidays around pentecoste, we fixed the system and saw ways to improve it.
-No measurment data has been lost due to this incident.
+After the holidays around Pentecost, we fixed the system and saw ways to improve it.
+No measurement data has been lost due to this incident.

 **Root Cause:**
-A customer used a slow FTP server located in South America and sumed up multiple thousands of faulty measurement files.
+A customer used a slow FTP server located in South America and summed up multiple thousands of faulty measurement files.
 The 'KOLIBRI Cloud FTP collection service' tried to download this multiple times causing this 'collection process' to take **several hours** instead of 2 minutes.
 The files were rejected from the KOLIBRI Cloud as they were faulty, but re-downloaded and analysed later again and again.
-This caused the ingestion time of the measurements to be deleayed not by the usual 1-5 minutes but by a random (and exponentially increasing) time.
+This caused the ingestion time of the measurements to be delayed not by the usual 1-5 minutes but by a random (and exponentially increasing) time.
 On May 26, we saw that it took between 2-3 hours depending on the speed of the particular FTP and the amount of collected data.
 This also caused to overload the warn mail system which again caused delays in sending the "Level Alarm"-mails to some customers.

 **Mitigation:**